1.Scope of application

 4.5 If the Client defaults in payment of any amount due to Geosurv, or Geosurv forms the view the Client’s creditworthiness may result in the Client defaulting on the payment of any amount to Geosurv, Geosurv may give written notice to the Client calling for the immediate payment of any amounts which would otherwise be payable in the future in relation to the supply of the Services, or requiring advance payment for Services to be made, or requiring other reasonable arrangement regarding security of payments.

-5.1 Additional services can also be provided at Geosurv’s standard rates and conditions as detailed below.
+6.1 Additional services can also be provided at Geosurv’s standard rates and condition.

 (a) give notice to Geosurv providing reasonable details of the error, omission or other inaccuracy; and